rfaturriza/sms-forwarder-telegram/Readme.md

-Below is a professional and well-structured `README.md` file for your Android app that listens to SMS activity and forwards it to a Telegram bot.
-This documentation includes setup instructions, usage details, and troubleshooting tips.

----

 # SMS Forwarder to Telegram Bot

 This Android app listens for incoming SMS messages and forwards them to a Telegram bot.
 It supports both foreground and background execution using `WorkManager` for reliable message forwarding.